Skip links

 in Tags

-With the collapse of the Soviet Union, the monkey farm created by Stalin way back in 1929 (by decision of the CPSU in 1926) was dismantled in Georgia (Caucasian) with the aim of studying the possibility of creating an army of man-apes with intermediate properties
+With the collapse of the Soviet Union, the monkey farm in Georgia (Caucasus) was dismantled, created by Stalin in 1929 (by decision of the CPSU in 1926) with the aim of studying the possibility of creating an army of ape-men with intermediate properties between humans

 1990